imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

 Very well, our program is now parallelized.
 Unfortunately, it is incorrect.

-If you run it enough times you will notice that sometimes a node will “depart” before all of them give their greetings.
+If you run it enough times you will notice that sometimes a node will "depart" before all of them give their greetings.
 This is because some nodes may execute their code faster or slower, there is no guaranty that each line will execute at the same time, or which one will execute first between nodes.

-For example, if there are two (2) nodes the redirected output in the “Other output” tab could look like this:
+For example, if there are two (2) nodes the redirected output in the "Other output" tab could look like this:

     The greeting program.
     Hello I am node number: 1